 - Stagger planting for blooms all winter.

-- Bulbs can be planted outside in the spring after the danger of frost is gone but may not perform well.
+- Bulbs can be planted outside in the spring after the danger of frost is gone but may not perform as well.

 Dividing your Bulbs